Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with prismatic dual 3-cells and their properties

-The parallelogram $XYY'X$ is a dual 2-cell of a three-dimensional face of $\mathcal T_P$.
+The parallelogram $XYY'X'$ is a dual 2-cell of a three-dimensional face of $\mathcal T_P$.
 It belongs to two dual 3-cells of two-dimensional faces of $\mathcal T_P$ within $AXYZA'X'Y'Z'$; one of these cells is $XYZX'Y'Z'$.
-Denote the second cell as $D$.
-The cell $D$ contains either $A$ or $A'$ as $D$ cannot be a subset of $XYZX'Y'Z'$.
-The midpoints of $AX'$ and $A'X$ coincide, so in both cases the second point belongs to $D$ due to Lemma \ref{lem:translated_pair}.
-By similar reasons, if $D$ contains $Z$ or $Z'$ then it contains the other point and $D=\mathcal D(e)$ which is impossible, hence $D=AXYA'X'Y'$ is a cell equivalent to a prism over triangle.
+Let $D_1$ denote the second cell that contains the cell $XYY'X'$.
+The cell $D_1$ contains either $A$ or $A'$ as $D_1$ cannot be a subset of $XYZX'Y'Z'$.
+The midpoints of $AX'$ and $A'X$ coincide, so in both cases the second point belongs to $D_1$ due to Lemma \ref{lem:translated_pair}.
+By similar reasons, if $D_1$ contains $Z$ or $Z'$ then it contains the other point and $D_1=\mathcal D(e)$ which is impossible, hence $D_1=AXYA'X'Y'$ is a cell equivalent to a prism over triangle.
 By similar reasons, the prisms $AXZA'X'Z'$ and $AYZA'Y'Z'$ are also subcells of $\mathcal D(e)$.